tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 ```

 Each of these functions need the `#[no_mangle]`  attribute to turn off Rust name mangling and `extern "C"` to give the function the C calling convention.
-`Box::into_raw(Box::new(` is a techique for creating a Rust object on the heap and leaking a pointer to it.
+`Box::into_raw(Box::new(` is a technique for creating a Rust object on the heap and leaking a pointer to it.
 Lastly, `drop(Box::from_raw` is a way to take a pointer and convert it back into a Box type and destroy it.

 Next we create a C++ header `robot_joint.hpp`: